 Child Care Assistance

-Minnesota’s Child Care Assistance Program (CCAP) is a subsidy program that can help to make quality child care affordable for income-eligible families.
-The CCAP can help families pay child care costs for children up to age 12, and for children with special needs up to age 14.
-Child care costs may be paid for qualifying families while they go to work, look for work, or attend school.
+Minnesota’s Child Care Assistance Program (CCAP) is a subsidy program that can help to make quality child care affordable for income-eligible families to be able to work, job search, or attend school.

 If you would like to apply, to see if you qualify, for child care assistance please submit an application by:

 - Picking up an application at Nicollet County Human Services or call to request one be mailed to you,

 - Or, printing off the Minnesota Child Care Assistance Program Application (DHS-3550) and returning it to Nicollet County Human Services,

 - Or, filling out the Combined Application Form (DHS-5223) and the Combined Application-Child Care Addendum (DHS-5223D) if you need CCAP and health care coverage, cash, and/or food assistance and returning it to Nicollet County Human Services.